sayanarijit/viper/docs/_build/html/_sources/python_api.rst.txt

         print("OK:" if result.ok() else "ERROR:", result.host.hostname, file=sys.stderr)

-.. note:: Logs are be printed to `stderr` as `stdout` is for the JSON encoded :py:class:`~viper.Results` object.
+.. note:: Logs are being printed to `stderr` as `stdout` is for the JSON encoded :py:class:`~viper.Results` object.